hbokh/docker-typo3-cms/README.md

 `docker pull percona:latest`
 `docker run -td -p 80:80 --link db:db hbokh/docker-typo3-cms`

-## TODO

-- Mount external data inside the container.
+### RealURL extension

+Unless you prefer URLs like `http://localhost/index.php?id=34`, you might want to install the RealURL extension: "Speaking URLs for TYPO3 / realurl / v2.1.4 (stable)".
+Cleaning the caches afterward might be needed.

 ## Issues

-The issue with the *trustedHostsPattern* was fixed in `start.sh` with a suggestion by [Giovanni Minniti](https://github.com/giminni).
+* The issue with the *trustedHostsPattern* was fixed in `start.sh` with a suggestion by [Giovanni Minniti](https://github.com/giminni).
 (20151227)

-### RealURL

-To use RealURL in e.g. the official introduction package go to "Extension Manager" --> "Configure RealURL" and set "Enable automatic configuration".
-Force a save by clicking the save-button, clear the frontend caches (lightning-icon top right) and reload the site.
-(20151227)

-### Environment

-When running the DB-instance and webserver in seperate containers on separate hosts (e.g. when using Rancher), these environment setting have to be set too: `DB_ENV_USER=typo3` and `DB_ENV_PASS=p4ssw0rd`.
+* When running the DB-instance and webserver in seperate containers on separate hosts (e.g. when using Rancher), these environment setting have to be set too: `DB_ENV_USER=typo3` and `DB_ENV_PASS=p4ssw0rd`.
 If not, an error like this will be shown in the container-log of the DB:

-    Access denied for user 'root'@'<IP-address>' (using password: NO)
+    `Access denied for user 'root'@'<IP-address>' (using password: NO)`

 For some reason this is not needed when running on the same Docker-host.

+## TODO

+- Mount external data inside the container.